 - New Jersey’s state religion was general Protestant from 1702 to 1844

 6. Just as the religious makeup of these United States has changed over the centuries, so the definition of Christian Nationalism has changed as well.
 During the nineteenth and twentieth centuries, large numbers of Catholics immigrated to the United States.
 Likewise, many Protestants left their organized denominations and migrated to independent Evangelical churches.
 American Christianity no longer looks like it once did at the founding of our Christian Nation, but it is still nevertheless a nation of Christian people.
 Therefore, a modern Christian Nationalist movement must be more generalized and ecumenical in nature.
-No longer do Christian Nationalist in America seek to establish official state churches or religions, but rather we seek to reestablish states that recognize Jesus Christ as King, the general Christian faith as the foundation of state government, and state laws the reflect (in every way possible and reasonable) Christian morality and charity.
+No longer do Christian Nationalists in America seek to establish official state churches or religions, but rather we seek to reestablish states that recognize Jesus Christ as King, the general Christian faith as the foundation of state government, and state laws that reflect (in every way possible and reasonable) Christian morality and charity.
 To make this possible, two essential things must happen…

 - The Fourteenth Amendment to the United States Constitution must be repealed.

 - The Supreme Court case Everson v.
 Board of Education (1947) must be overturned.